Ka'ena Point Space Force Station

-Kaena Point Space Force Station is a United States Space Force installation in Kaena Point on the island of Oahu in Hawaii.
+Ka'ena Point Space Force Station is a United States Space Force installation in Ka'ena Point on the island of Oahu in Hawaii.
 It is a remote tracking station of the Satellite Control Network responsible for tracking satellites in orbit, many of which support the United States Department of Defense, receiving and processing data and in turn, enabling control of satellites by relaying commands from control centers.

 The station originally opened in 1959 to support the Corona reconnaissance program.

 Detachment 3, 21st Space Operations Squadron, part of Space Delta 6, operates Hawaii Tracking Station on the site.
 It was constructed in 1959, one of three built that year.
 The facility is placed near the westernmost point of the island of Oahu, atop a 1500 ft high ridge.
 The two radomes are locally known as the "golf balls", and are a popular landmark for fishing vessels in the surrounding waters.